sergiicodes/UT-Austin-MSDS-admissions-predictor/readme.md

 - `applicationDate`: The date of application.
 - `decisionDate`: The date of the admission decision.
 - `education`: Information about the applicant's educational background, including institution, degree, and GPA.
+- `gre`: In comma separated format, listing highest Quant, Verbal and Writing Scores among submitted, NaN if not submitted.
 - `recommendations`: The number of recommendations received.
 - `experience`: Details about the applicant's relevant work experience.
-- `statementOfPurpose`: A binary indicator (Y/N) for the presence of a statement of purpose.
+- `statementOfPurpose`: A binary indicator (Y/N) for the presence of a statement of purpose and perhaps alongside an assisting comment.
-- `comments`: Additional comments provided by the applicant.
+- `comments`: Additional, miscellaneous comments provided by the applicant.

 ## Project Structure